 I love BBQ; and even though California isn’t often somewhere you think of when you think about BBQ, we still have a ton of great options like Phil’s and Salty’s.
 Thus when I heard that a small BBQ spot in Big Pine was on Yelp’s best restaurants of 2014 list as number one, I knew I had to try it out.
 I am happy to say that this spot lived up to expectations and that I have been back a half dozen times since the initial visit.
 Here is all the information so you can check it out as well.

 - Cost: $15-$20

-- Hours: 12 – 5PM, closed Mon-Tues or when they run out of meat
+- Hours: 12 – 5 PM, closed Tues-Wed or when they run out of meat

 - No vegetarian options

-So after trying everything I would rate it tri-tip, pork, then ribs, with the ribs even at third place being better than most first place options at any other BBQ spot.
-I am sure you are asking, well is it the best place in the United States?
-I doubt I can make that claim, but that being said it was the best BBQ spot I have had in California so that is saying something.
+So after trying everything, I would rate it tri-tip, pork, then ribs, with the ribs even at third place being better than most first place options at many other BBQ spots.
+I am sure you are asking, well, is it the best place in the United States (as Yelp named it in 2014)?
+I doubt I can make that claim, but that being said, it was the best BBQ spot I have had in California, so that is saying something.

 I can’t wait till my next road trip brings me to their walk-up window, and I suggest you give it a try ASAP.